 Why Remittances Are Ripple's Strategic Moat

-More importantly, Ripple has spent 12+ years building banking relationships: 200+ financial institution partnerships, licenses in 55+ jurisdictions, and deep integration with compliance, risk, and operations teams at partner banks.
-This network is not replicable quickly by new entrants — it's a sustainable competitive advantage.
+More importantly, Ripple has spent 12+ years building banking relationships: 200+ financial institution partnerships, payment processing licenses in 55+ jurisdictions, and deep integration with compliance, risk, and operations teams at partner banks.
+This regulatory and relational infrastructure is not replicable quickly by new entrants — each license takes 12–36 months to obtain, and banking relationships require years of trust building.

 XRP Remittance FAQs